Five fundamental topics in Commercial Due Diligence

 The specific structure of a CDD report depends on the party responsible for delivery, the target company, scope of the research, timeline and available budget.
 Still, some fundamental topics are (almost) always present in the report:

 Off course, intelligence needs to be collected about the target company.
 It is essential to make an assessment of the achievability of their business plan; is it realistic taken into account the internal and external environment?
-How does the current cost structure look?
+What does the current cost structure look like?
 Additionally, it is vital to learn more about the company’s historic and future strategy.

 Sometimes, data about a certain market is not available.
 In that case it is necessary to estimate or model the actual and obtainable market value to get reliable insights in market shares and market growth.
 All the insights combined give a clear understanding about how market developments affect the (future) value of the target company.